 In 2007, Ms. Nyquist became engaged in the Senate Banking and Insurance Committee, assisting in the development of key legislation pertaining to the oversight of the proposed merger between Highmark, Inc. and Independence Blue Cross, as well as legislation to extend the MCARE program which provides a financial safety net to help Pennsylvania's healthcare providers cover their medical malpractice insurance costs.

 In Senator White's absence, Nyquist was the designee on the PENNVEST Board, which provides grants and low-interest loans to fund sewer, storm water and drinking water projects through the Commonwealth.

 Ms. Nyquist is a graduate of Shippensburg University with a B.S. in Public Administration.

 |Amy Long, Associate

-Amy joined Long, Nyquist & Associates in April of 2011 after working in the Pennsylvania General Assembly for 25 years.
-Amy brings with her a wealth of experience and close relationships in the House of Representatives.
-She has been critical in helping our clients understand the complexities of the unwritten rules of the House (more to come).
+Amy joined Long, Nyquist & Associates in April of 2011 after working in key positions in the General Assembly for 26 years.
+Amy brings with her a wealth of experience and close relationships built in the House of Representatives and Senate.
+She has been critical in helping our clients understand the complexities and inner workings of the House and Senate.